 Tapering is a process of gradually reducing training load in the days leading up to a competition.
 The goal is to allow the body to fully recover from intense training, thus optimizing performance on the day of the event.

-During tapering, the athlete maintains training intensity but reduces volume, allowing muscles to repair and glycogen stores to replenish.
+During tapering, the athlete maintains the intensity of training but reduces the volume, allowing muscles to repair themselves and glycogen stores to be replenished.

-Carbohydrates are the body's most efficient source of energy during high-intensity exercise.
-Once consumed, they are broken down into glucose, which can be immediately used by the body or stored as glycogen in the muscles and liver.
+Carbohydrates are the most efficient source of energy for the body during high-intensity exercise.
+Once consumed, they are broken down into glucose, which can be used immediately by the body or stored as glycogen in the muscles and liver.

-During competition, the body will draw on these reserves to maintain the intensity of the effort, especially in endurance sports such as cycling or triathlon.
+During competition, the body will use these reserves to maintain the intensity of the effort, especially in endurance sports such as cycling or triathlon.

 Glycogen storage in muscles and liver

-Glycogen stores in the muscles and liver are limited, so it's crucial to maximize these reserves before a competition.
-The body can store approximately 400–500 grams of glycogen in the muscles and about 100 grams in the liver, equivalent to about 2,000 calories of energy.
+Glycogen stored in the muscles and liver is limited, so maximizing these reserves before a competition is crucial.
+The body can store approximately 400-500 grams of glycogen in the muscles and around 100 grams in the liver, which is equivalent to about 2,000 calories of energy.

 Carbohydrate loading strategies

 Carbohydrate loading should begin 3 to 4 days before the competition .
-During this period, it is recommended that 70-80% of daily caloric intake come from carbohydrates, with the amount gradually increasing.
+During this period, it is recommended that 70-80% of daily caloric intake come from carbohydrates, gradually increasing the amount consumed.

-It is also important to slightly reduce training intensity during these days to allow the muscles to absorb and store as much glycogen as possible.
+It is also important to slightly reduce the intensity of training during these days to allow the muscles to absorb and store as much glycogen as possible.

-It's important to remember that the number of days prior to the race will depend on the competition, the intensity, and the duration of the event.
-Therefore, the carbohydrate loading range will be 1 to 4 days prior to the competition.
+It's important to remember that the number of days of carbohydrate loading beforehand will depend on the competition, its intensity, and duration.
+Therefore, the carbohydrate loading period will typically range from 1 to 4 days prior to the competition.

 Recommended foods for carbohydrate loading